Employee Evaluation Form

 Employee evaluation forms also enable companies to track their workforces’ performance as a whole and highlight opportunities for improvement.
 If, for example, it becomes clear that teamwork or cross-departmental communication are significant issues, a business can respond by implementing tailored training initiatives.

 What are the different types of employee evaluation forms?

-There are two main types of employee evaluation forms: self-review forms designed to be filled out by employees themselves and forms meant for completion by another person, usually a manager, supervisor, or member of the human resources (HR) team.
+There are two main types of employee evaluation forms: self-evaluation forms designed to be filled out by employees themselves and forms for completion by another person, usually a manager, supervisor, or member of the human resources (HR) team.
 Sometimes, specific forms are used for new employees and to gauge the success of the onboarding process.

 Evaluation forms tend to follow a standard format, with a list of competencies and a corresponding area to ascribe a score.
 Because of this, organizations will usually rely on a single template.
 It’s also common for managers and HR officials to create unique form variations for use in different parts of a company.

 An employee evaluation form designed for tracking the performance of supervisors, for example, will likely include more questions about leadership and teamwork.
 A form for the analytics and data management team, on the other hand, will probably be more geared towards tracking individuals’ abilities to work independently and complete tasks promptly.